FHantke/brave-browser-wiki/Chromium-rebases.md

 &emsp;`npm run update_patches`

 &emsp;This will update patches that applied correctly in the first place.
-Commit the changes with the comment "Updated patches from Chromium XXX to Chromium YYY."
+Commit the changes with the comment `Updated patches from Chromium XXX to Chromium YYY.`

 3. Since the `init` was interrupted by patching errors run `sync`: